 MacKenzie Hawkesby - St Mary Star of the Sea, Wollongong

 Rhys Dewick - John Therry, Rosemeadow

 West Tigers Rugby League Captain Chris Lawrence was the guest speaker on the evening.
-Chris was interviewed by his sister Emma, a sports journalist for WIN.
+Chris was interviewed by his sister Emma Lawrence, a sports journalist for WIN.

 Both Chris and Emma are ex-students from Mary Immaculate, Eagle Vale - with Emma completing a media and communications degree after finishing her secondary schooling at Mt Carmel, Varroville.

-Both Chris and Emma provided strong messages to our athletes and parents showing the importance of setting goals, persistence and working hard.
-Chris emphasised the importance of enjoying your sporting days and ensuring you make plans for your life after sport.
+Chris and Emma provided strong messages to our athletes and parents, presenting the importance of setting goals and persistence.
+Chris emphasised that students should enjoy their sporting days and ensure they make plans for their lives after sport.

 The Vince Villa Trophy was awarded to the champion secondary schools across all sports in 2018 with St Mary Star of the Sea College, Wollongong winning the girls trophy, Edmund Rice College, West Wollongong winning the boys trophy and for the eleventh year running, Holy Spirit College, Bellambi winning the overall champion secondary school across all sports.

 Back row: John Gamble, Tony Sanderson, Bishop Mascord, Chris Lawrence, Peter Turner and John Sparks

 Front row: Colleen Easton (Principal, St Paul’s, Albion Park - accepting award for Delta Amidzovski), Sonny Edwards (St John the Evangelist, Campbelltown), Luke Small (Magdalene, Narellan), MacKenzie Hawkesby (St Mary Star of the Sea College, Wollongong) and Rhys Dewick (John Therry, Rosemeadow)